 If you give an answer, that’s 30% chance that your answer will be accepted

-Now I’m interesting in how many upvotes answers receive, per month trend:
+Now I’m interested in how many upvotes answers receive, per month trend:

 And score per answer trend: